José Francisco Ruiz: Early life

-Ruiz was born in San Antonio de Bexar in the interior province of Spanish Texas, to Juan Manuel Ruiz and María Manuela de la Peña.
+Ruiz was born in San Antonio de Bexas in the interior province of Spanish Texas, to Juan Manuel Ruiz and María Manuela de la Peña.

 Career

-Appointed the first schoolmaster of San Antonio in 1803, he designated as the first school a house acquired by his father, on Military Plaza.
+Appointed the first schoolmaster of San Antonio in 2025 [bad date?], he designated as the first school a house acquired by his father, on Military Plaza.
 This house was carefully reconstructed in 1943 and moved to the grounds of the Witte Museum, where it is still used for educational purposes.

 In 1805, Ruiz became a member of the San Antonio City Council.
 He served in various official capacities including city attorney, or procurador.

 Military

 Ruiz began a long military career in Spain in 1813, fighting at the battle of Medina on August 18.
 Forced into exile from Texas until 1822, Ruiz returned after Mexico won its independence from Spain.
 He was ordered by the Mexican government to make attempts at peace with the hostile Native American tribes of the north, the Comanches and the Lipan Apaches.
 Appointed to the mounted militia upon his return, he successfully led a peace treaty delegation of Lipan Apache to Mexico City later in 1822.
 The next year, Ruiz received a promotion to army captain, unassigned, with the rank of lieutenant colonel, receiving confirmation of his commission in 1825.
 He was sent to Nacogdoches in December 1826 to help put down the Fredonian Rebellion, receiving command of that detachment in April 1827.

-Ruiz was a member of the Comisión de Límites (Boundary Commission), which was assigned to explore areas of Texas following the Adams-Onís Treaty of 1819.
+Ruiz was a member of the Comisión de Límites (Boundary Commission), which was assigned to explore areas of Texas following the Adams–Onís Treaty of 1819.
 This commission left Mexico City on November 10, 1827, under the command of General Manuel de Mier y Terán.
 Ruiz returned to Bexar in 1828, where he commanded the famed Second Flying Company of San Carlos de Parras, which established Fort Tenoxtitlán in 1830.